WING: End of an era

 WING in the 1980s and 1990s showed more signs of listener burnout as even more listeners switched to FM.
 "Adult Radio 1410" added a supplemental tagline "Your Fun Oldies Station" with its vast record and jingle library featuring "The Sixties at 6" with King and Dorsey.
 An on-air reunion of the original WING Lively Guys took place in 1985.

 Eventually its Top 40 format was moved to its Eaton FM sister re-branded in 1984 as WGTZ "Z-93" and with it John King moving to mornings with Terry Dorsey on a tape-delayed basis from a station in Texas where he was working at the time.
 Kim Faris, already there since the WJAI days stayed there doing mid-days and later as a morning sidekick to Jeff Wicker.
 Faris occasionally did late evenings at WING in the mid-1980s as well.
 Carl Day did afternoon drive for a period of time after John King moved to mornings at Z-93.

 WING was a live oldies station from around 1985 to October 1990 when the station switched to a satellite oldies format during daytime hours after Kirkie's morning show.
 Prior to that time, a talk program with Stacy Taylor was added to the early evening shift with Mutual's Larry King Show from midnight to 6am.
-After Steve Kirk's departure for a brief gig at Beavercreek's WYMJ-FM "Oldies 104" he retired and eventually moved to Florida where he resides today.
+After Steve Kirk's departure for a brief gig at Beavercreek's WYMJ-FM "Oldies 104" he retired and eventually moved to Florida.
 WING's "High Flying" era was now a thing of the past.
 Owner Great Trails Broadcasting sent WING Program Director Rob Ellis and DJ Jason Roberts (who also had been an evening personality for a time on WGTZ) to Columbus's WCOL-FM to institute an oldies format there.
 WCOL-FM remained oldies until its purchase from Great Trails by Nationwide Communications.

 In the fall of 2006, former newsman Bill Nance (now with Faith And Friends Radio) and Z-93's Kim Faris (now with FM competitor WYDB) organized a reunion party of WING's past and present air personalities at the Holiday Inn near Dayton Mall with a special memorial tribute to Gene "By Golly" Barry who died in 2001.